Blackstone River: Name

 The original Native American name for the river was the "Kittacuck" which meant "the great tidal river."
+The Narragansett Indians called it Mishkittacook se'pe meaning the great long wide river.
 The "Kittacuck" used to be plentiful with salmon and lamprey in pre-colonial and colonial times.

 In English, the river is named after William Blackstone (original spelling William Blaxton), who arrived in Weymouth, Massachusetts in 1623 and became the first European settler of present-day Boston in 1625.
 He relocated to Rhode Island in 1635 and built his home on the river, in what would become Cumberland.

 Course

-The river is formed in South-central Worcester, Massachusetts, by the confluence of the Middle River and Mill Brook.
+The river is formed in south-central Worcester, Massachusetts, by the confluence of the Middle River and Mill Brook.
 From there, it follows a rough southeast course past Worcester City and Northbridge.
 It then flows through Millbury, Sutton, Grafton, Northbridge, Uxbridge, Millville, and Blackstone.
 It continues into Rhode Island, flowing past Woonsocket, Cumberland, Lincoln, Central Falls, and Pawtucket, where it then reaches Pawtucket Falls.
 Following this, the river becomes tidal and flows into the Seekonk River just north of Providence.
 Other tributaries join the Blackstone along the way, such as the West River and Mumford River in Uxbridge, Massachusetts; and the Branch River, in North Smithfield, Rhode Island.